TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

   ``two-pass``
     A buffer like ``buffer``.
-However, a two-pass buffer can only be dumped once, and it prints out all text sent to it during all processing, even from Clinic blocks *after* the dumping point.
+However, a two-pass buffer can only be dumped once, and it prints out all text sent to it during all processing, even kutoka Clinic blocks *after* the dumping point.

   ``suppress``
     The text is suppressed—thrown away.